 ~$15 · 16 oz

 Pregnancy can make skin more sensitive and reactive than usual.
-CeraVe's Hydrating Facial Cleanser is one of the gentlest effective cleansers available — ceramides and hyaluronic acid maintain the barrier while cleansing, non-lathering formula doesn't strip, and the ingredient list is clean of retinoids, salicylic acid, and chemical sunscreen filters.
-It's safe, effective, and large enough to last months.
+CeraVe's Hydrating Facial Cleanser is one of the gentlest effective cleansers available -- ceramides and hyaluronic acid support the barrier while cleansing, the non-lathering formula doesn't strip, and the ingredient list is free of retinoids, salicylic acid, and chemical sunscreen filters.
+It's a practical pregnancy-conscious cleanser and large enough to last months.

 Best for: All skin types during pregnancy, especially sensitive or dry skin.